JCornat/material-icons-css/README.md

 ### "c7z-" ???
 What is this UGLY prefix ???

-Some Material Design Icons' name are starting with numerics, so you have to put some prefix, because `.3d-rotation` is not allowed, but `.c7z-3d-rotation` is.
+Some Material Design Icons' name are starting with numerics :

+ - `.3d-rotation` is *NOT* allowed
+ - `.such-prefix-3d-rotation` is.

 ### "c7z-" IS STILL UGLY !!!

-You can change the prefix into the `sccs\style.scss`, line 3.
+You can change the prefix at line 3, into `scss\style.scss`.

 ## Licence